v-rajagt/IntuneDocs/intune/protect/security-baselines.md

 #### To change the baseline version for a profile

-1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and then select **Device security** > **Security baselines**, and then select the tile for the baseline type that has the profile you want to change.
+1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).

+2. Select **Endpoint security** > **Security baselines**, and then select the tile for the baseline type that has the profile you want to change.

-2. Next, select **Profiles**, and then select the check box for the profile you want to edit, and then select **Change Version**.
+3. Next, select **Profiles**, and then select the check box for the profile you want to edit, and then select **Change Version**.

    ![select a baseline](./media/security-baselines/select-baseline.png)

-3. On the **Change Version** pane, use the **Select a security baseline to update to** dropdown, and select the version instance you want to use.
+4. On the **Change Version** pane, use the **Select a security baseline to update to** dropdown, and select the version instance you want to use.

    ![select a version](./media/security-baselines/select-instance.png)

-4. Select **Review update** to download a CSV file that displays the difference between the profiles current instance version and the new version you’ve selected.
+5. Select **Review update** to download a CSV file that displays the difference between the profiles current instance version and the new version you’ve selected.
 Review this file so that you understand which settings are new or removed, and what the default values for these settings are in the updated profile.

    When ready, continue to the next step.

-5. Choose one of the two options for **Select a method to update the profile**:
+6. Choose one of the two options for **Select a method to update the profile**:
    - **Accept baseline changes but keep my existing setting customizations** - This option keeps the customizations you made to the baseline profile and applies them to the new version you've selected to use.
    - **Accept baseline changes and discard existing setting customizations** - This option overwrites your original profile completely.
 The updated profile will use the default values for all settings.

-6. Select **Submit**.
+7. Select **Submit**.
 The profile updates to the selected baseline version and after the conversion is complete, the baseline immediately redeploys to assigned groups.

 ### Remove a security baseline assignment